Are you one of those people who often rule out bad breath by using mouthwash or mint candies?

 Treating Bad Breath with your Fortitude Valley Dentist

 Don’t let bad breath affects your confidence and social life.
-Make an appointment with your trusted dentist in Fortitude Valley here at Precision Dental.
+Make an appointment with your trusted Fortitude Valley dentist here at Precision Dental.

 Our expert dental team can identify the main cause of your bad breath and offer immediate solutions.